Phoumi Nosavan: Battle of Luang Namtha

-Elsewhere in early 1962, skirmishing between communists and the Royal Lao Army began on the Chinese border in far northwestern Laos in Luang Namtha.
-Phoumi directed his troops into the ensuing Battle of Luang Namtha in the beliefs that possession of the border town could be settled by military means, and that his American backers would be forced to back his actions.
+Elsewhere in early 1962, skirmishing between the communists and the Royal Lao Army began on the Chinese border in far northwestern Laos in Luang Namtha.
+Phoumi directed his troops into the ensuing Battle of Luang Namtha in the beliefs that the possession of that border town could be settled by military means, and that his American backers would be forced to support his actions.
 For their part, the Americans favored a diplomatic or political solution to the border incursion.
 They suspended U.S. foreign military aid to Laos, including the payroll for the Royal Lao Army, to sway him to their point of view.
-Phoumi turned to a secretive source of income by deputizing General Ouane Rattikone to deal opium to generate needed military funding.
+Phoumi turned to a secretive source of income by deputizing General Ouane Rattikone to trade opium to generate the needed military funding.

 In any case, the battle ended with the Royal Lao Army being trounced by half its number of communists.
 The Royal Lao Army's 150 km retreat took it from the Lao/Chinese border to the Mekong River.
 The Royal Lao Government not only lost control of Luang Namtha; it also lost a third of its maneuver battalions, including its elite paratroops.
 The Royal Lao Government was forced by this defeat into the Second Coalition Government.
 Phoumi was forced to surrender his political posts as the Defense and Interior ministries, and was reduced to sharing the deputy prime minister post with the communist Prince Souphanouvong, with either having the right to veto cabinet decisions.
 After the Luang Namtha defeat, U.S. President John F. Kennedy wanted Phoumi out of politics, and strictly limited to a military role.
-Kennedy directed Ambassador Winthrop G. Brown to make it known to Vientiane's politico-military elite that Phoumi no longer had the confidence of the U.S. for his political actions.
+President Kennedy directed Ambassador Winthrop G. Brown to make it known to Vientiane's politico-military elite that Phoumi no longer had the confidence of the U.S. for his political actions.